-I want to take this opportunity to thank the various Members of the Committees who have worked on this Bill.
+I want to take this opportunity to thank the various Members of the Committee who have worked on this Bill.
 They fast-tracked it to a point where, as a House, we can say we have done what we needed to do to ensure that the impending general elections will be done in accordance with the law as updated based on the court rulings that necessitated the bringing of this Bill to the House.
-So, the Bill is adding to the confidence aspect in terms of credibility of the elections of this year.
+So, the Bill is giving confidence in terms of credibility of the elections of this year.

 I want to thank each Member who is here for helping in that process.
-I look forward to our colleagues in the Senate to fast-track this Bill so that we can ultimately have the law in place.
+I look forward to our colleagues in the Senate fast-tracking this Bill so that we can ultimately have the law in place.
 It affects all of us.